news not updated

 Combination of menin and FLT3 inhibitors is very effective in AML models.
 Read in Blood.
+Featured on the cover!

 Here is our review on epigenetic protein-protein interactions with Brian as first author

 We reported MI-3454, a very potent menin inhibitor.
 See our JCI paper.